This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Singapore.

 Other additional considerations include whether employees should be given retrenchment benefits.
 In this regard, employers should refer to prevailing norms on the provision and quantum of retrenchment benefits.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

-Third, where the seller chooses not to transfer the affected employees, it would typically terminate their employment before the business sale.
-In this regard, please refer to our response to question 2 for more details on retrenchment exercises.
+Affected employees may be effectively transferred to the buyer by the seller first terminating the services of the affected employees and the buyer subsequently hiring the same employees.
+Where the seller chooses not to transfer the affected employees, it would typically terminate their employment before the business sale.
+In this regard, please refer to our response to question 3 for more details on retrenchment exercises.

 Should the employers wish to transfer foreign employees to the buyer, it would be important for the employers to consider if their work passes can be transferred to the buyer, or if the buyer can obtain fresh work passes for these employees.

-For employees covered by the EA who enter into the employment agreement on or after 1 April 2016and are employed for a continuous period of 14 days or more, a written record of the notice period must be given to the employees.
-In the absence of agreement between the employer andthe EA employee, the following notice periods will apply:
+Notwithstanding the above, for employees covered by the EA who enter into the employment agreement on or after 1 April 2016 and are employed for a continuous period of 14 days or more, a written record of the notice period must be given to the employees.
+In the absence of agreement between the employer and the EA employee, the following notice periods will apply:

 Length of employment